SymfonyCasts/vue/sfcasts/ep1/v-bind.md

-# V Bind

-Coming soon...

-We added a `title` prop to legend so that we could pass this property into the legend component that allows us to reuse the legend opponent in multiple places and pass different texts each time that we use it by passing this `title` prop here.
-But in this situation, I want to go a little bit further.
-I want to pretend that this text here is actually something that we want to change while our app is running.
-What this is ultimately gonna be set to is our shipping message down here.
-Shipping takes 10 to 12 weeks and we'll pretend that if the user maybe uses the site for longer than a minute, that we're actually going to change that shipping tax dynamically.
-The point is, we want this text here to change while our app is running and values that need to change why your app are running need to be data.
-Now we of course already have a legend at data down here.
-We're just temporarily not using it.
-So what we really want to do is we want to take this `data` that we already have on our products components and we want to pass that `data` as the `title` prop instead of having this hard coded text here.

-Okay?
-Easy enough.
-We know that anything that is set as `data` or `props` is available in our template.
-So let's go up here for title and we'll say `{{ legend }}` And it says to do that, you can see Webpack Encore up here is freaking out.
-If I go over and look, you can see it does not like that at all.
-It says interpolation inside attributes has been removed.
-Use V bind or the colon, uh, syntax and so forth and even gives you an example instead of `{{ val }}` use. `:id="val"`.
-Okay, so here's what's going on here.
-Basically the `{{ }}` syntax that we can absolutely use outside of the components can't, can't be used inside of an attribute.
+# v-bind: Dynamic Attributes

+We added a `title` prop to legend to make it dynamic: whenever we use this component, we can pass it different text.
+But in this situation, I want to go one step further:
+I want to pretend that the legend text on this page needs to *change* while our app is running - like the shipping time magically starts to go down if the user is on the site for awhile.

+Whenever we need a value to change while our app is running, that value needs to be stored as `data`.
+In `products.vue`, we already have a `legend` data from earlier, but we're temporarily not using it.
+So what we really want to do is this: pass the `legend` data as the `title` prop, instead of having this hardcoded text.

+Okay: easy enough!
+We know that anything that in `data` or `props` is available in our template.
+So, for `title` attribute, or technically `prop`, say `title="{{ legend }}"`

+As *soon* as we do that, Webpack is *mad*!
+Go check out the terminal.
+Yikes, it doesn't like this syntax at all - it can't even *build* our assets.
+It says:

+> interpolation inside attributes has been removed.
+Use v-bind or the colon shorthand instead.
+For example, instead of `id="{{ val }}"`, use `:id="val"`.

+That's an *awesome* error message.

+## Using v-bind for Dynamic Attributes

-If you want to print something inside of an attribute, you need to do something slightly different for the attribute.
-You need to say `v-bind:`.
-And then inside the attribute, just the variable name.
+Basically, the `{{ }}` syntax that we've grown to know and love... can't be used inside of an attribute.
+If you need something dynamic in an attribute, you need to prefix the attribute with `v-bind:`.
+And then, inside the attribute, just use the variable name.

-Let me do that.

-It builds successfully before we talk about that lesson, move over, refresh and yes it works so you can see that our data here is set to the string.
-That data's passed into our `legend` prop so you can see that that matches there.
-Now the cool thing is we can actually modify that data
+*Now* it builds successfully.
+Before we talk more about this, let's try it!
+Refresh and... it works!
+Over on the Vue dev tools, the `Products` component has a `legend` data... and it looks like the `Legend` component is *receiving* that as its `title` prop.

+The *cool* thing is that if we modify the `legend` data - "Will ship slowly!" - the text updates!
+The modified data is passed as the `title` component and Vue re-renders.
+So while we never change a prop directly, if we change a data... and that data is passed to a prop, the prop *will* update to reflect that.

+## v-bind is Full JavaScript

-it updates, updates the prop value.
-The new prop was passed and it renders, so that is wonderful.
-All right, so let's go back and talk about this `v-bind` thing.
-There's was actually going to be several of these `v-` things that are special to view that we're going to talk about. `v-bind` is actually probably the most important one.
-Very simply.
-If you want an attribute to be set to a dynamic value, then you need to prefix it with `v-bind`.
-As soon as you do that, the attribute is no longer just HTML, like PB dash two up here.
-This is now JavaScript inside of here.
+Back at your editor, let's talk about this `v-bind` thing.
+There will actually be *several* of these `v-` things in Vue: they're used whenever Vue needs to do something special, including if statements and for loops. `v-bind` is probably the most important one.
+Very simply: if you want an attribute to be set to a dynamic value, you must prefix the attribute with `v-bind`.

-[inaudible]

-in fact, check this out.
-We can say plus open quote and say, this is really JavaScript.
-We'll go over and refresh now.
-Yeah, so you can see you have, this is really a JavaScript is on the bottom.
-It's got our data and then it's got that dynamic part.
-So basically `v-bind` is what you're supposed to use when you need to set a dynamic, usually dynamic data or dynamic prop to a `title` attribute.
-For me, I honestly think of it like this.
-If I want to, if I want to use JavaScript inside of an attribute, it needs, I need to use `v-bind`.
-That's what transforms this year into allowing JavaScript.
-Now we're going to be doing this all the time.
-We're going to be constantly setting attributes to dynamic values.
-For that reason, view has a shortcut.
-Instead of `v-bind`, you can just say `:title`.
-That means the exact same thing that is still `v-bind`.
-So the way I think about it is basically if I have title it goes legend.
-That means that this is just going to be a legend string.
-As soon as I need this to be JavaScript, then I prefix it with `:`.
-The `:` basically allows my attributes to hold JavaScript from mover now and try it.
-It works perfectly.

-Now speaking of props, there's one little tweak that I want to do inside of my legend component here.
-So remember in order for a `title` prop to be, in order for it to be allowed to pass to us, we had to add this props option here and basically say we have a `title` prop that we want to allow to be passed to us.
-Now if you'll hover over this, you can see the eslint says prop title should define at least its type.
-So in reality, in addition to saying we have a protocol type title, we can actually say this prop title is a string or a number and we can all say if it's required or not.
-So instead of using the erase index here, I'm going to use the objects in tax and set a `title` key and I'll set that to an object.
-And I'm going to put two keys here.
-I'm going to put `type` set to string.
-And then the other thing I can have here is `required` set to true.
-Oh he is Linda's mad cause I messed up my indentation.
-Thank you.
-Excellent.

-Yeah.

-Now part of this is this does not change how my app works in any way.
-It's just to help with my documentation.
-If we passed a number for the title, we would get an air thanks to the type.
-If we forgot to pass anything at all, which we can try over here temporarily, then we're going to get a better air.
-Cause it says missing required prop title.
-Remember these prompts are basically arguments, but since they're so dynamic, this is the actually the way that we allows us to serve type the arguments and say what type they are and whether they're required.
-All right, next, let's talk about something else.
-I'm not sure what it is.
+As *soon* as you do that, the attribute is no longer just text, like `pb-2` up here.
+We're now wriring *JavaScript* inside the attribute.

+I'll prove it: add `+` open quote and say

+> this is really JavaScript.

+And... when we try this... yea!
+That text shows up!
+It's a mixture of our data and that string.

+So... that's really it! `v-bind` is meant to "bind" an attribute to some dynamic value, often a data or prop.
+But honestly, I don't even think of it like that.
+I just think: if I want to use JavaScript inside of an attribute, I need to use `v-bind`.

+## The v-bind Colon Shorthand

+We're going to use this *all* the time: we're constantly going to be setting attributes to dynamic values.
+Vue understand this.
+And so, they've provided us with a nice shortcut.
+Instead of `v-bind:title`, just say `:title`.

+That means the exact same thing: it's still *really* `v-bind` behind the scenes.

+I like this a lot better.
+In my mind, an attribute without a `colon` is literally set to that string.
+Prefixing the attribute with `:` transforms it into JavaScript.

+Anyways, when we try it now it... of course, works brilliantly.

+## Specifying the *type* of a Prop

+While we're talking about the `legend` component, I want to make one small tweak to the `props` option.
+Remember: to *allow* a `title` prop to be passed to us, we needed to first define the prop here.

+If you hover over this, ESLint is mad:

+> prop `title` should define at least its type.

+In addition to just saying "please allow a prop called `title`", we can *also* tell Vue whether this prop should be a string, number, object, or something else *and* whether or not it's required.

+Change `props` to an object where `title` is a key.
+Set this to another object with two keys: `type` set to String and also `required` set to `true`.
+Valid types are things like String, Number, Boolean, Array, Object and a few others - all with upper case names.

+Oh, and ESLint is still mad because I messed up my indentation!
+Thanks!

+This won't change how our app *works*: it just helps to document our code *and* Vue will give us some nice validation.
+Back in `products.vue`, temporarily "forget" to pass the `title` prop.

+When we reload... error!

+> Missing required props: "title".

+Remember: props are basically arguments you pass to a component.
+But since they're *so* dynamic, *this* is the way that we, sort of, type-hint each prop and mark it as required or not.
+There's also a `default` option you can pass for optional props.

+Next: let's make our styles more hipster - *and* less likely to cause accidental side - effects - by using *modular* CSS.